bbepis/XUnity.AutoTranslator/README.md

    * Example Response (only body): Hello
    * Known implementations that can be used with CustomTranslate:
      * ezTrans: https://github.com/HelloKS/ezTransWeb

 *NOTE: If you use any of the online translators that does not require some form of authentication, that this plugin may break at any time.*

+### Third-party
 Since 3.0.0, you can also implement your own translators.
 To do so, follow the instruction [here](#implementing-a-translator).
+Here are some third-party translation plugins that you can use with AutoTranslator:
+ * [SugoiOfflineTranslatorEndpoint](https://github.com/Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint), for use with a Sugoi Translator server.
+   * No limitations.
+Remarkable quality.
+ * [LlmTranslators](https://github.com/joshfreitas1984/XUnity.AutoTranslate.LlmTranslators), for use with OpenAI's LLM, and Ollama Models.
+   * OpenAI requires an APIKey, paid per tokens used.
+Locally hosted Ollama Models are free.
+ * [AutoChatGptTranslator](https://github.com/joshfreitas1984/XUnity.AutoChatGptTranslator), for ChatGPT.
+Obsolete, use LlmTranslators instead.
+   * Requires an APIKey, paid per tokens used.
+ * [AutoLLMTranslator](https://github.com/NothingNullNull/XUnity.AutoLLMTranslator), a generic endpoint that supports many different LLM's, including Ollama models.
+   * Very flexible but requires advanced manual configuration.
+Recommended only for advanced users.

+*NOTE: You use third-party plugins at your own risk - they were checked at the time of being added to the list, but may change over time.
+Third-party plugins might cause issues or have security issues.*

 ### About Authenticated Translators
 If you decide to use an authenticated service *do not ever share your key or secret*.
 If you do so by accident, you should revoke it immediately.
 Most, if not all services provides an option for this.